Elon Musk's arrival stirs fears among some Twitter employees | Technology

 When asked for comment, a Twitter spokesperson repeated a statement from Tuesday that the board "plays an important advisory and feedback role across the entirety of our service," but daily operations and decisions are made by Twitter's management and employees.
 "Twitter is committed to impartiality in the development and enforcement of its policies and rules," the spokesperson said.

 TRUMP'S RETURN?
-One employee familiar with the company's operations said there are no current plans to reinstate Trump.
-A Twitter spokesperson said there are no plans to reverse any policy decisions.
+One employee familiar with the company's operations said there were no current plans to reinstate Trump.
+A Twitter spokesperson said there were no plans to reverse any policy decisions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)